unnamed-ii/react-cheese-shop/README.md

 - Rendering and editing users address (Portfolio page) +
 - Map (Contacts page) +
 - Scrolling to top of the page (Everywhere in project) +

+## TODO?
+- Create admin account, so owner could create and change data on a server from app